Procedure: National Institutes Grant

 - a review of the Self-Assessment Reports by the relevant Dean, and

-- a discussion with the organisational unit(s) during the NIG Panel discussions.
+- a discussion with the organisational unit(s) during the NIG Panels.

-- The NIG Goal Review informs the NIG Panel’s decision on the direct allocation of the NIG for the following calendar year.
+- The NIG Reviews informs the NIG Panel’s decision on the direct allocation of the NIG for the following calendar year.

 - The expenditure of the NIG is reported annually through the NIG Report, coordinated through Planning and Performance Measurement.